 Activity #WI Reduction of paper, plastics and glass content in the waste due to preliminary separation Planned 2017-2020 implementation (dates) Description of activity: In Tbilisi, in the Orkhevi Settlement currently functions the paper processing mill, producing toilet paper.
 Setting up of paper processing facility in Tbilisi and the regions has facilitated the process of collecting and handing over of secondary paper.
 The leading position in this process belongs to state agencies (ministries, City Halls, schools, etc.).
 Consequently the mentioned fraction in overall waste composition is being decreased, causing corresponding reduction in the generation of methane from the landfill.
 The Bolnisi Municipality authorities plan to separate along with paper the plastics and glass as well.
 According to experts assessment about 5% of secondary paper and 10% of plastic materials will be separated to 2017, while by 2020 the amount of separated paper could reach 20% and plastic - 40% generated waste.
-The calculation of emission from the Bolnisi Municipality landfill has been performed taking into consideration the fact that currently the share of paper 1 1 in the waste makes 14.9 % and of plastics- 33.3 %.
-Indicators, according to Here only the general indicators are given, the monitoring of which would be which the monitoring necessary to conduct a project of that type. should be performed Annual amount of collected and utilized, or flared at the site methane; Share of paper in the waste before implementing the project- 14.9%; Share of plastics in the waste mass before implementing the project- 33.3%; Share of paper in the waste mass after implementing the project; Share of plastics in the waste mass after implementing the project; Share of glass in the waste mass after implementing the project; Share of glass in the waste mass after implementing the project; Amount of waste generated per capita or total amount of waste produced in the municipality; Amount of separated and recycled paper, kg; Amount of separated and recycled glass, kg.
-Amount of reduced According to preliminary assessments the methane emission to 2020 would be emissions, got through reduced by 1.48 tons in CO 2 eq (0.8%) that equals to 31.5 t.
-In case of project the monitoring period implementation during 3 years 52.3 tCO $2$ eq of methane emission will be saved from the discharge into the atmosphere.
+The calculation of emission from the Bolnisi Municipality landfill has been performed taking into consideration the fact that currently the share of paper in the waste makes 14.9 % and of plastics- 33.3 %.
+Indicators, according to which the monitoring should be performed Here waste matter find of plastics (55.5 %).
+Here only the general indicators are given, the monitoring of which would be necessary to conduct a project of that type.
+Annual amount of collected and utilized, or flared at the site methane; Share of paper in the waste before implementing the project- 14.9%; Share of plastics in the waste mass before implementing the project- 33.3%; Share of paper in the waste mass after implementing the project; Share of plastics in the waste mass after implementing the project; Share of plastics in the waste mass after implementing the project; Share of glass in the waste mass after implementing the project; Amount of waste generated per capita or total amount of waste produced in the municipality; Amount of separated and recycled plastics, kg; Amount of separated and recycled glass, kg.
+Amount of reduced emissions, got through the monitoring period According to preliminary assessments the methane emission to 2020 would be reduced by 1.48 tons in CO 2 eq (0.8%) that equals to 31.5 t.
+In case of project implementation during 3 years 52.3 tCO 2 eq of methane emission will be saved from the discharge into the atmosphere.
 Comments Implementing body/unit This is a planned activity and presumably it will be implemented by the LLC "Ketilmotskoba".